BardicDefense/purple-hack/README.md

 Mercenaries are as on pgs.
 112-113 of _OSE Advanced._ The majority of regular men-at-arms are zero-level characters with 1d4+3 hit points.
 The following additional mercenaries are available (and in some cases required):

-**Captain**: Equivalent to a 5th- to 8th-level fighter (1-4=5th, 5-7=6th, 8-9=7th, 0=8th).
+**Captain**: Equivalent to a 5th- to 8th-level warrior (1-4=5th, 5-7=6th, 8-9=7th, 0=8th).
 A captain may lead 20 men at arms and one lieutenant per level of experience, plus any necessary sergeants; the monthly wage demanded by a captain is equal to his level x 100sp.

-**Lieutenant**: Equivalent to a 2nd- (1-7) or 3rd- (8-0) level fighter.
+**Lieutenant**: Equivalent to a 2nd- (1-7) or 3rd- (8-0) level warrior.
 A lieutenant may lead ten men at arms per level of experience, plus any necessary sergeants.
 A lieutenant serving under a captain extends the number of troops the captain can effectively command and control.
 The monthly wage demanded by a lieutenant is equal to his level x 100sp.

-**Sergeant**: Equivalent to a 1st-level fighter.
+**Sergeant**: Equivalent to a 1st-level warrior.
 A sergeant can lead up to ten men independently or in service to a lieutenant or captain.
 In any given company, there must be one sergeant for every five to ten men at arms.
 The monthly wage required by a sergeant is ten times that of the troop type he leads.

-A player character fighter of the appropriate level may serve as a sergeant, lieutenant or captain, as might an allied non-player character fighter or retainer.
-A character of a related class, such as ranger or paladin, might also suffice if the circumstances warrant.
+A player character warrior of the appropriate level may serve as a sergeant, lieutenant or captain, as might an allied non-player character fighter or retainer.

 ## Expert Hirelings/Specialists

 Obtaining the services of very skilled craftsmen and other professional servitors typically involves the expenditure of considerable time and resources.
-Whilst it is possible to retain such hirelings for short periods, few will agree to a term of less than a month and most expect to serve considerably longer.
+While it is possible to retain such hirelings for short periods, few will agree to a term of less than a month and most expect to serve considerably longer.

 | Specialist                 | Monthly Wage |
 | -------------------------- | ------------ |